Notes From The Field: Visiting Hawley Hamlet

 We met at Hawley Hamlet at 1:30 on the third Sunday of the month - a time designated for monthly hamlet tours.
 Kay Walter, one of the founders of the hamlet, was nice enough to lead a tour of the site despite the sweltering July heat.

-She told us that the idea for Hawley Hamlet can be traced back to reading a book which argued for edible landscaping and ever since 2010, Hawley Hamlet, led by Kay Walter and Tim Rinne, has converted a tremendous amount of landscape from ornamental to edible.
+She told us that the idea for Hawley Hamlet can be traced back to reading a book —Edible Landscaping by Rosalind Creasy — which argued for edible landscaping.
+Ever since 2010, Hawley Hamlet, led by Kay Walter, Tim Rinne, and neighbors, has converted a tremendous amount of landscape from ornamental to edible.

-Kay stated that the project began with buying a few homes on the block during the Great Recession.
-They would fix up the properties and find tenants.
-The yards of these homes were converted to garden beds, sites for fruit trees, berry brambles and pollinator gardens.
+Kay stated that the transformation began with buying homes on the block during the Great Recession.
+Between 2008 and 2021, some 6 homes on the block were purchased.
+They would fix up the properties and the yards of these homes were converted to garden beds, sites for fruit trees, berry brambles and pollinator gardens.
+The homes were then out to tenants who were interested in gardening.
+These garden beds were made available to residents of the block but also to neighbors in the apartment across the street.

-Other orgs took notice and Neighbor Works and Prairie Roots Community Land Trust got involved and helped with getting 3 new homes built on the block.
-Two of these homes are part of a community land trust model which seeks to keep the homes permanently affordable.
+Other orgs took notice such as Neighbor Works got involved with the hamlet by building 3 new homes on the block.
+Two of these homes are part of a community land trust model in partnership with Prairie Roots Community Land Trust which seeks to keep the homes permanently affordable.
+Despite these efforts to expand the housing supply at the hamlet, demand continues to outpace supply.

-In 2025, Hawley Hamlet is home to some 44 residents who live in 15 houses (a few with attached ADU’s) and a 6 plex.
+In 2025, Hawley Hamlet is home to some 44 residents who live in 15 houses and a 6 plex.
 In a follow up email, Kay shared with me that she knows 38 other residents - I have a feeling Kay would be an extreme outlier if this were measured in the General Social Survey!

 What I Observed